 Have Regular Conversations

-No matter how busy you are or how much work you have to do, make sure you take out some time in a day to have some meaningful conversation with your spouse.
+No matter how busy you are or how much work you have to do, make sure you take out some time in a day to have a meaningful conversation with your spouse.
 It is very important to communicate with your spouse on a regular basis to keep the love flowing in the relationship.
 Even the most mundane conversations can help a relationship stay on track.

 No Blame Games